barryclark/jekyll-now/elementalis.md

 ElementaliS sets are currently $5

-ElemeneT Dice sets are currently $2.50
+ElemenT Dice sets are currently $2.50

 If you'd like to purchase either, email me at rkalajian [at] gmail.com.